 Meg Handler is Editor at Large for Reading The Pictures.
 She is the former photo editor of The Village Voice.
 Following The Voice, Meg worked at U.S. News & World Report, Blender, New York Magazine, COLORS and Polaris Images.
 She has edited a number of books, including the monograph, Phil Stern: A Life’s Work, PAPARAZZI by Peter Howe, Mad World: An Oral History of New Wave Artists and Songs That Defined the 80’s, and DETROIT UNBROKEN DOWN by Dave Jordano.
 After 20 years of immersion in the photography business, and having worked with some of the great photographers in New York and abroad, Meg now lives in Chicago.
 Meg received a Bachelor of Fine Arts in Photography from The Rochester Institute of Technology.

-Tamar is an Assistant Professor of History at Rochester Institute of Technology and the Program Director of Digital Humanities and Social Sciences, an interdisciplinary undergraduate degree co-sponsored by the College of Liberal Arts, the College of Imaging Arts and Sciences, and the B. Thomas Golisano College of Computing & Information Sciences.
+Tamar is Associate Professor and Chair of the Department of History at Rochester Institute of Technology.
 Her book, Mobilizing New York: AIDS, Antipoverty, and Feminist Activism, examines the history and legacy of three path-breaking social movements in New York City from the 1950s through the 1990s.
-She conducted more than fifty oral history interviews while researching this book; She also drew on organizational and personal archives, newspapers, films, posters, and photographs to bring these stories of activism to life.
+She conducted more than fifty oral history interviews while researching this book; she also drew on organizational and personal archives, newspapers, films, posters, and photographs to bring these stories of activism to life.

 Her research interests include modern U.S. history, women’s and gender history, public history, and digital humanities.
-At RIT, she teaches courses in U.S. History Since 1945; U.S. Women's and Gender History; The History of the Family in the U.S.; Oral History; and Research Methods.
+At RIT, she teaches courses in U.S. History Since 1945; U.S. Women's and Gender History; The History of the Family in the U.S.; Oral History; Ethics in the Digital Era, and Research Methods.
 She trains undergraduate students to conduct oral history and archival research for digital and public history projects, including TransRochester Speaks and Monroe County Family Farms, which received a New York State Humanities Council Director's grant.

-Josh Meltzer joined the faculty at Rochester Institute of Technology where he teaches photojournalism, video storytelling and interactive storytelling.
+Josh Meltzer joined the faculty in the School of Photographic Arts and Sciences at Rochester Institute of Technology where he teaches photojournalism, video storytelling and interactive storytelling as an Assistant Professor.
 Previously, Josh taught similar courses at Western Kentucky University.
 A native of Athens, Georgia, Josh is a 1995 graduate of Carleton College in Minnesota and received his Masters in Multimedia Communications from the University of Miami in 2013.

 In 2008 Josh was awarded a Fulbright Scholarship to photograph and teach in Mexico where he began working on a project about the migration of indigenous families within Mexico.
-A selection of his work from his Fulbright year won the Grand Prize Professional Award from Photophilanthropy in 2010.
-He completed this project, Internal Migration, in 2014 as part of his Master’s Thesis.
+A selection of his work from his Fulbright year won the Grand Prize Professional Award from Photophilanthropy (renamed Catchlight) in 2010.
+He completed this project, Internal Migration, in 2014 as part of his University of Miami Master’s Thesis.

 He has been a co-coordinator and instructor with the Truth With A Camera workshops in Mexico, Ecuador and Bosnia and has served for several years on the staff of The Mountain Workshops.